n-chan/eso-addons-collection/README.md

 Website: https://www.esoui.com/downloads/info2456-WardShieldReminder.html

-**This addon detects when an activated damage shield is lower than an adjustable percentage threshold (Default is at 0.45 of shield strength) or an adjustable base threshold (default is at 2500), or if the shield has been deactivated or destroyed.
-It then alerts the user by displaying a warning on the screen.**

-Inspired and made possible by @ratparol101's addon: https://www.esoui.com/downloads/info1676-WardHelper.html and Garkin's addon: https://www.esoui.com/downloads/info799-ShieldInfo.html

 **Current version**: v1.1

+**This addon detects when an activated damage shield is lower than an adjustable percentage threshold (Default is at 0.45 of shield strength) or an adjustable base threshold (default is at 2500), or if the shield has been deactivated or destroyed.**

-**By default, the addon will display an alert warning (WARD LOW!) at the center of the screen when the user's damage shield is lower than a percentage threshold or a base threshold, or if it has been destroyed or deactivated (WARD DOWN!).
-Position of the icon can be adjusted and its new location will be automatically saved for future play sessions.
+**It alerts the user by displaying a (WARD LOW!) warning on the screen when the user's damage shield is lower than a percentage threshold or a base threshold, or a (WARD DOWN!) warning if the damage shield has been destroyed or deactivated.**

+**Position of the icon can be adjusted and its new location will be automatically saved for future play sessions.
 The percentage threshold and base threshold can also be adjusted and its value will be automatically saved.
 The icon disappears as soon as the player is out of combat or if it the user has applied a new ward shield.**

+Inspired and made possible by @ratparol101's addon: https://www.esoui.com/downloads/info1676-WardHelper.html and Garkin's addon: https://www.esoui.com/downloads/info799-ShieldInfo.html

 For default values, percentage threshold is the value of shield strength * 0.45, meaning at 45% of the shield strength, the WARD LOW! alert will pop out.